Seabee: Seabee North Slope Oil Exploration 1944

-BUMED created the Malaria and Epidemic Control Group to deal with insect-borne diseases.
+Navy Medicine created the Malaria and Epidemic Control Group to deal with insect-borne diseases.
 Between August 1942, and February 1943, American troops in the Pacific averaged 10 malaria cases for every combat injury.
 Seabees oiled, drained and sprayed mosquito breeding areas and inspected and fumigated ships and aircraft transiting malaria-infested areas.
 It was an important task that absolutely needed to be done in order for the United States to field an effective combat force.
 On Guadalcanal the 63rd CB had malaria control as its primary task.
 At Gulfport a school was established to train Battalions for the Malaria and Epidemic Control Group.

 World War II Seabees outside the NCF

 During World War II Seabees were tasked outside the NCF in the USMC, NCDUs, and UDTs.